Oakland, California: Crime

 A 2014 study by the Chief Justice Earl Warren Institute on Law & Social Policy at the University of California, Berkeley School of Law examined crime in the city from 1987 to 2012 and concluded that "The story of crime in Oakland over the last 25 years is a nuanced one, as there are both positive and negative aspects of the crime trends."
 Crime dramatically decreased since the early 1990s but the city has continued to suffer from serious violent crime problems.
 Crime trends generally tracked comparison cities of Fresno, Richmond, Sacramento, and Stockton "in terms of direction if not magnitude"; this suggested that crime trends are regional rather than city-specific.

 A 2007 journal article identified crime in Oakland as being fueled by the dramatic increase of street narcotics sales and use since the 1970s, with Oakland becoming a major west-coast hub for heroin and cocaine distribution.
 Subsequent battle for control over the lucrative narcotics trade incited gang conflicts and violence, with shootings becoming a regular occurrence.
 A concurrent rise in rape, robbery, burglary, auto-theft and other crimes occurred as well.
 Prior to 1960, there had been successful government-funded social programs whereby rebellious teens were enrolled in youth centers that would teach them proper values and improve their behavior.
 Similar programs since then have been inconsistent.

 By the 1970s, the police and Federal Bureau of Investigation (FBI) used military tactics such as SWAT teams, infiltration and counter intelligence in an attempt to counter groups such as the Black Panthers (responsible for several police ambushes), the S.L.A. and organized drug gangs such as the "69 Mob", with increases in arrests, prosecutions, and imprisonment.
 During the first decade of the 21st century, Oakland has consistently been listed as one of the most dangerous large cities in the United States.

 The number of Oakland Police Department officers has varied from a low of 626 (in 1996 and in 2012) to a high of 814 (in 2002).
 There were 723 officers at the end of 2015.
 The city's strategic plan recommended 925 officers, and an independent study commissioned by the city in the mid-1990s recommended 1,200 officers.
 As of 2025, the city employed only 675 police officers, budgeted for only 600, and of these, 100 were on leave.

 Among Oakland's 35 police patrol beats, violent crime remains a serious problem in specific East and West Oakland neighborhoods.
 In 2008, homicides were concentrated: 72% occurred in three City Council districts, District 3 in West Oakland and Districts 6 and 7 in East Oakland, although these districts have 44% of Oakland's residents.

 In 2012, Oakland implemented Operation Ceasefire, a gang violence reduction plan used in other cities, based in part on the research and strategies of author David M. Kennedy.

+From 2024 to 2025, the crime rate has gone down by 29%, and youth employment programs has increased by 13.3%.